The UEFI GRUB2 Menu System

-- Can have files > 4GB (and thus place large backup files on it and large .iso files)
+- You can have files >4GB on the second partition (and thus place large backup files on it and large .iso files).

-Note: Normally, the first partition of an E2B USB drive will contain your E2B files.
-However, this grub2 method will still work if your second partition is the one that contains the E2B files.
+Note: The first partition of an E2B USB drive should contain your E2B files.

 4. Add the payload files to the second partition

-- Payload files must be added to the second partition (the first partition disappears when you switch in the .imgPTNLBAa23 file!)
+- Payload files must be added to the second partition (the E2B partition disappears when you switch in the .imgPTNLBAa23 file!)